Windows 10/11: Add Certification Authority and Assign Certificates

 - certreq –f -new EnrollmentAgent.inf EnrollmentAgent.req

-- certreq –submit -config "ca.imagoverum.com\Enterprise Root Authority" EnrollmentAgent.req EnrollmentAgent.cer
+- certreq –submit -config "ca.imagoverum.com\domain-server-CA" EnrollmentAgent.req EnrollmentAgent.cer

 - certreq –accept EnrollmentAgent.cer

 Click OK at the User context template conflict prompt.
-You can ignore this warning
+You can ignore this warning.

 Change the Enterprise Root Authority Address path to your own.
 Open a command prompt on your Certification Authority and type certutil, press enter and take the value displayed in config.